Chinmayi-bc/LnT__STEPin__mini__project/1_Requirements/README.md

 * Secure
 * Encrypted
 * Accessible from anywhere
+# Cost
+  As far as the project is well built and all the requirements met the cost can be varied according to the market.
 # 4W and 1H
 - Who:
   Anyone who wants to create account or perform operations on existing account can use.